wipfli/about-text-rendering-in-maplibre/README.md

 MapLibre has support for Arabic and Hebrew, both of which are right-to-left (RTL) scripts, via the use of a plugin.
 The plugin runs the Unicode bidirectional algorithm on input strings and creates bidi runs.
 The order of codepoints in right-to-left runs is simply reversed before the runs are handed over for further processing and rendering.

-Arabic uses different glyphs for the same codepoint depending on where the codepoint appears within a word (inital form, medial form, final form, or isolated form).
+Arabic uses different glyphs for the same codepoint depending on where the codepoint appears within a word (initial form, medial form, final form, or isolated form).
 Usually, this behavior would be encoded in the rules of a font, but Unicode also has some special deprecated codepoints for the different forms of Arabic letters.

 The plugin replaces Arabic codepoints with the deprecated special codepoints of the different forms.